Business Transformation Strategy and Model

 Digital transformations are specifically aimed at the use of technology and digitisation to add more value, either direct value for the consumer, or added value for the organisation through costs reductions or increased efficiency.

-An example of digital operational transformations is the implementation of a digital CRM system.
+An example of digital operational transformations is the implementation of a digital CRM system, as detailed in many digital transformation guides.
 This makes it possible to gather and manage data in an automated way.

 What are transformations in operational models?